NextSDS Logo

 Skin contact

-Immediate medical treatment is necessary as untreated wounds from corrosion of the skin heal slowly and with difficulty.
+Immediate medical treatment is necessary.
 Take victim immediately to hospital.
 If on skin, rinse well with water.
 If on clothes, remove clothes.

-Symptoms: untreated wounds from corrosion of the skin heal slowly and with difficulty.
+Symptoms: Untreated wounds from corrosion of the skin heal slowly and with difficulty.

 Eye contact

-In the case of contact with eyes, rinse immediately with plenty of water and seek medical advice.
+Rinse immediately with plenty of water and seek medical advice.
 Continue rinsing eyes during transport to hospital.
 Remove contact lenses.
 Protect unharmed eye.
 Keep eye wide open while rinsing.
 If eye irritation persists, consult a specialist.
 Take victim immediately to hospital.

 Symptoms: Small amounts splashed into eyes can cause irreversible tissue damage and blindness.
-If eye irritation persists, consult a specialist.

 Ingestion